mmu-webdesign/awdd2-2022-group5/2_IA_and_content_strategy/storyboards.md

 ### Name of persona in this storyboard - Julie Walters

 This storyboard outlines Julie's journey to achieving her fittness goals after discovering our website.
-She initally
+She initally navigates by looking at the different fitness and diet plans we offer, selecting the plans that align best to her wellbeing goals.
+She starts by introducing our meal plans into her lifestyle, only changing one element at a time will mean she is more likely to stick to plan.
+After sucessfully completeing, and enjoying, our meal plan, Julie follows one of our biweekly homme workout plans.
+She initally stuggles to commit to exercising biweekly, and therefore invites her friend to look at our site so that they can workout together for motivation.
+6 weeks on Julie is loving her new lifestyle, and regularly check the site for updates and new fitness/ meal plans to try.
+As her confidence grows with home work outs, she using our 'shopping' page to buy equipment to help improve and intensify her workouts.

 ---